Money Transfers

 However, the important point is that all transfer fees are totally unnecessary.

-And as I’ll explain, the biggest costs (by far) come from the exchange rates.
+And as I’ll explain, the biggest costs, by far, come from the exchange rates.

 Don’t be enticed by small transfer fees.